Appearance

 BatchSize

 BatchSize controls how many items are grouped together in a single network message.
 Larger batches reduce network overhead but increase latency for the first items.
-Unlike AckPeriod and AckAdvance, BatchSize is not serialized – it's a local configuration that only affects the sending side.
+Unlike AckPeriod and BufferSize, BatchSize is not serialized – it's a local configuration that only affects the sending side.

 Reconnection Behavior